 The risk of materno-fetal transmission for HCV is around 5% if the virus is detectable in the mother's blood at the time of birth.
 Although sexual transmission remains controversial, it has never been excluded.
 HCV/HIV co-infection is an increasing problem in countries with HIV epidemics and among intravenous drug users.
 Approximately 10% of hepatitis C cases are classified as "sporadic", since there are no discernible associated risk factors.

-There is currently no vaccine against hepatitis C. The most effective means of fighting the disease is based on controlling the risk of nosocomial HCV transmission (blood transfusions, high-risk injections, etc.) and a risk reduction policy for intravenous drug users.
+There is currently no vaccine against hepatitis C. The most effective means of fighting the disease is based on controlling the risk of nosocomial HCV transmission (blood transfusions, high-risk injections, etc.), a risk reduction policy for intravenous drug users, and increasing access to DAAs in high-risk population.
 Screening of high-risk groups, in particular people who received blood products before 1992, is also an important factor in the fight against this infection.

 At the Institut Pasteur